Privacy Policy

 We will take reasonable steps to ensure that the personal information held by us is accurate, up-to-date, complete, relevant and not misleading.

-You have a right to access your personal information.
-Such access may be granted or refused by us in accordance with the APPs.
-We are not obliged to provide access if:
+You have a right to access your personal information, subject to some exceptions.
+Such access may be granted or refused by us in accordance with applicable Privacy Laws.
+If we are not required to provide you with access to any or all of your personal information, we will tell you why.

-To request access to personal information, please complete the Request to Access Medical Records form which is available from our practices.
+To request access to personal information, please contact us using the details below or complete the Request to Access Medical Records form which is available from our practices.
+We will respond to your request within a reasonable period, and in any event within any required timeframes set out in applicable Privacy Laws.

 If you make a request for access to or correction of personal information, we will: